Germany: CDU party board backs Armin Laschet as chancellor candidate | DW | 19.04.2021

-Armin Laschet has won the support of the CDU party board in a late night vote.
+Armin Laschet has won the support of the CDU party board in a late-night vote.
+He is now one step closer to succeeding Chancellor Angela Merkel.

 Leading officials for the German conservative Christian Democratic Union (CDU) party voted to nominate Armin Laschet as chancellor candidate for this year's election in the early hours of Tuesday morning.